 Institutions that participate in, but do not advance from regional or super regional competition will be presented with a participant medallion as a commemorative keepsake.
-The host institution will receive participant awards the week of the competition.
-Twenty-seven (27) participant awards should be presented to the athletics administrator once an institution has been eliminated from competition.
+These will be shipped directly to the teams following each round of competition.
+Twenty-seven participant awards will be sent to the athletics administrator once an institution has been eliminated from competition.